Three-Country Cairn

-The Three-Country Cairn (Kolmen valtakunnan rajapyykki, Golmma riikka urna, Treriksrøysa, Treriksröset) is the point at which the international borders of Sweden, Norway and Finland meet, and the name of the monument that marks the point.
-It is an example of a geographical feature known as a tripoint.
-It is the northernmost international tripoint in the world.

-The border between Norway and Sweden including Finland was decided in the Strömstad Treaty of 1751 and marked with cairns the following years, including cairn 294 which is located on a hill 150 meters east of today's Three-Country Cairn.
+The Three-Country Cairn (Kolmen valtakunnan rajapyykki, Golmma riikka urna, Treriksrøysa, Treriksröset) is the tripoint at which the international borders of Sweden, Norway and Finland meet, and the name of the monument that marks the point.
+It is the northernmost international tripoint in the world.The border between Norway and Sweden including Finland was decided in the Strömstad Treaty of 1751 and marked with cairns the following years, including cairn 294 which is located on a hill 150 meters east of today's Three-Country Cairn.
 When Sweden ceded Finland to Russia in 1809, it was decided that the new Finland–Sweden border should follow the rivers.
-But actually two rivers crosses the Norwegian border and the northern river was originally used and then the tripoint was at 69°3′37.4″N 20°33′11.4″E. The tripoint had no mark for several years.
+But actually two rivers cross the Norwegian border, and the northern river was originally used and then the tripoint was at 69°3′37.4″N 20°33′11.4″E. The tripoint had no mark for several decades.
 It was decided in 1887 by the governments of Norway and Russia (which was administering Finland at the time) that the southern river was now larger.
 A monument of stones was erected on the site by them in 1897.
 The Swedish could not agree on a boundary commission with the Norwegians and did not contribute their stone until 1901.
 This is Sweden's most northerly point and it is the westernmost point of the Finnish mainland (the most westerly point of Finland is on the island Märket).

-The current tripoint monument was built in 1926 and is a beige, conical frustum made of concrete, located about 10 m out in Lake Goldajärvi (also known as Koltajärvi in Finnish, Golddajávri in Sami or Koltajaure in Sweden).
+The current tripoint monument was built in 1926 and is a beige, conical frustum made of concrete atop a pile of stones, located about 10 m out in Lake Goldajärvi (also known as Koltajärvi in Finnish, Golddajávri in Northern Sami or Koltajaure in Sweden).
 It is located at 489 m above sea level.
 The size is about 14 m2 with diameter of about 4 m.
 As an artificial island, it is sometimes mentioned as the world's smallest island divided by a border.
 This is a matter of definition.
 For example, in Haparanda/Tornio there are poles in water marking the border.

-It may be reached by walking 11 km from Kilpisjärvi in Finland along a hiking trail in the Malla Strict Nature Reserve.
+The monument may be reached by walking 11 km from Kilpisjärvi in Finland along a hiking trail in the Malla Strict Nature Reserve.
 In summertime, it can be reached by public boat from Kilpisjärvi plus a 3 km walk.
 It can also be reached from Norway, preferably from a hiking trail starting at road E8 near the border.
 It is much more difficult to reach from inside Sweden, requiring at least a 70 km hike each way with river crossings.

 Climate

+The climate is very cold (border between ET and Dfc), with subarctic winters and tundra-like summers.
+The average temperature is below freezing.